Kiribati: Colonial era

 After the attack on Pearl Harbor, during World War II, Butaritari and Tarawa, and others of the Northern Gilbert group, were occupied by Japan from 1941 to 1943.
 Betio became an airfield and supply base.
-The expulsion of the Japanese military in late 1943 involved one of the bloodiest battles in US Marine Corps history.
+The expulsion of the Japanese forces in late 1943 involved one of the bloodiest battles in US Marine Corps history.
 Marines landed in November 1943 and the Battle of Tarawa ensued.
-Ocean Island, the headquarters of the colony, was bombed, evacuated and occupied by Japan in 1942 and only freed in 1945, after the massacre of all but one of the Gilbertese on the island by the Japanese forces.
-Funafuti hosted then the provisional headquarters of the colony from 1942 to 1946, when Tarawa returned to host the headquarters, replacing Ocean Island.
+As the headquarters of the colony, Banaba was bombed, evacuated and occupied by Japan in 1942 and not freed until 1945, after the massacre of all but one of the Gilbertese on the island by the Japanese forces.
+Funafuti then hosted the provisional headquarters of the colony from 1942 to 1946, when Tarawa returned to host the headquarters.

-At the end of 1945, most of the remaining inhabitants of Banaba, repatriated from Kosrae, Nauru and Tarawa, were relocated to Rabi Island, a land of Fiji that the British government had acquired in 1942 for this purpose.
+At the end of 1945, most of the remaining inhabitants of Banaba, repatriated from Kosrae, Nauru and Tarawa, were relocated to Rabi Island, an island of Fiji that the British government had acquired in 1942 for this purpose.

-On 1 January 1953, the British Western Pacific High Commissioner of the colony was transferred from Fiji to the new capital of Honiara, to the British Solomon Islands, with the Gilberts' Resident Commissioner still headquartered in Tarawa.
+On 1 January 1953, the British Western Pacific High Commissioner of the colony was transferred from Fiji to the new capital of Honiara, to the British Solomon Islands, with the Gilberts' Resident Commissioner still located in Tarawa.

 Further military operations in the colony occurred in the late 1950s and early 1960s when Christmas Island was used by the United States and United Kingdom for nuclear weapons testing including hydrogen bombs.

 Institutions of internal self-rule were established on Tarawa from about 1967.
-The Ellice Islands asked for separation from the rest of the colony in 1974 and granted their own internal self-rule institutions.
+The Ellice Islands requested their separation from the rest of the colony in 1974 and were granted their own internal self-rule institutions.
 The separation entered into force on 1 January 1976.
-In 1978, the Ellice Islands became the independent nation of Tuvalu.
+In 1978, the Ellice Islands became the independent state of Tuvalu.